Fall 2021 Registration Handbook

 |YRH||YELLOW||Yellowstone Residence Hall|

-In early December University Business Services will assess fees for all registered students and continue assessing daily.
+In mid-July Student Accounts will assess tuition & fees for all registered students and continue assessing daily.
 You must go online in “MyInfo” to view your Web bill.
 Student Accounts does not mail copies of bills to students.
-It is the students’ responsibility to view their balance online and confirm their bill (pay fees) by the deadline date.
-It will be necessary to have your bill confirmed by January 10, 2020, for Spring Semester, even if your balance is zero.
+It is the students’ responsibility to view their balance online and confirm their bill (pay tuition & fees) by the payment deadline.
+It will be necessary to have your bill confirmed by August 13, 2021, for Fall semester, even if your balance is zero.
 This can be accomplished in several ways:

-- If part or all of your costs are paid by other sources (i.e. financial aid, athletics, vocational rehabilitation) and there is a remaining balance, you MUST pay that balance in one of the two ways listed above by January 10, 2020.
+2. If part or all of your costs are paid by other sources (i.e. financial aid, athletics, vocational rehabilitation) and there is a remaining balance, you MUST pay that balance in one of the ways listed above by August 13, 2021.

-- If you are NOT planning to return and have not paid fees for Spring Semester 2020, please call the Registrar’s Office at 406-994-6650 to drop all of your classes.
+- If you are NOT planning to return and have not paid tuition & fees for Fall Semester 2021, please call the Registrar’s Office at 406-994-6650 to drop all of your classes.

-- Tuition Payment Plan: This plan permits qualified applicants to pay a minimum of one-fourth of the applicable university charges at the beginning of the semester with the balance being deferred until later in the semester.
+- Tuition Payment Plan: This monthly installment plan permits qualified applicants to pay a minimum of one-fourth of the applicable university charges at the beginning of the semester with the balance being deferred until later in the semester.
 A nonrefundable processing fee is assessed for each approved application.
-Tuition Payment Plan applications or additional information may be obtained from the Student Accounts Office in person or on the Student Accounts Office Web site.
+Tuition Payment Plan applications may be accessed on the Student Accounts Office Web site here.

 For students taking six credits or less ONLY.
 These fees are regularly assessed to full-time students, but not to those students taking six credits or less.
 The option to pay is available if the following services are desired: